telekom-security/tpotce/README.md

 <a name="concept"></a>
 # Technical Concept

 T-Pot is based on the network installer Debian (Stretch).
-During installation the whole system will be updated to Debian (Sid).
+During installation the whole system will be updated to Debian (Testing).
 The honeypot daemons as well as other support components being used have been containerized using [docker](http://docker.io).
 This allows us to run multiple honeypot daemons on the same network interface while maintaining a small footprint and constrain each honeypot within its own environment.